Skip to main content

 🏠Where Should Your Family Stay?

-Selva Val Gardena's lodging scene clusters compactly around the main lifts, which means most properties put you within a 10-minute walk of the slopes.
+Hotel Biancaneve stands alone as the only genuine ski-in/ski-out family hotel in Val Gardena, and if you have kids under 7, the premium is worth every euro.
+Selva's lodging scene clusters compactly around the main lifts, which means most properties put you within a 10-minute walk of the slopes.
 The village rewards families who prioritize location over luxury: a slightly dated three-star next to the gondola beats a renovated four-star that requires a shuttle.
-Your biggest decision is whether to pay the premium for true ski-in/ski-out access or save money and embrace the morning walk.

 Ski-In/Ski-Out Options

-There's a standout property that families with young kids should know about.
-Hotel Biancaneve is the only genuine ski-in/ski-out family hotel in Val Gardena, positioned directly on the Sellaronda circuit slopes and steps from the ski school practice area.
+Hotel Biancaneve is positioned directly on the Sellaronda circuit slopes and steps from the ski school practice area.
 Your exhausted five-year-old can be back in the room within minutes of finishing lessons.
 They run qualified childcare from 12 months, a daily kids' club for ages 3 and up, and the location eliminates the morning gear-schlep entirely.
 Expect to pay around €350 to €450 per night for a family room during high season, roughly double what you'd spend at a mid-range property further from the lifts.
 Worth the splurge if you have kids under 7 who'll need multiple trips back for naps, bathroom breaks, or meltdowns.

 Hotel Garni Miara offers another strong ski-in/ski-out position near the Ciampinoi cable car, the main boarding point for the Sellaronda.
 You'll be steps from the gondola that accesses most of Selva's best intermediate terrain.
 Less family-focused programming than Biancaneve, but solid for families with older kids (8 and up) who don't need dedicated childcare.
 Bonus: there's an in-house ski instructor if you want private lessons without coordination headaches.
 Expect to pay €200 to €280 per night.